How It All Began

 Beginning in 1991, the awards were expanded to recognize oncology social workers, and later to include physicians, clergy and chaplains, hospice workers, psychologists, and other direct care providers.
 Since 1995, Mutual of America Life Insurance Company has joined forces with the American Cancer Society in providing support for the awards, realizing the importance and impact of Mr. Adams’ legacy.

-The American Cancer Society is strongly dedicated to its goal of achieving measurable improvement in the quality of life (physical, psychological, social, and spiritual) from the time of diagnosis and for the balance of life for all cancer survivors by 2015.
+The American Cancer Society is strongly dedicated to its goal of achieving measurable improvement in the quality of life (physical, psychological, social, and spiritual) from the time of diagnosis and for the balance of life for all cancer survivors.
 Many programs will help the Society achieve that goal, but the Lane Adams Quality of Life Award is in a class by itself, in that it recognizes those “unsung heroes” of cancer care who provide what Lane W. Adams himself affectionately referred to as the “warm hand of service.”